maximtereshchenko/conveyor/README.md

 # Features

 * Schematic
-    * This is a definition of a project to package
+    * This is a definition of a project to construct
+    * A schematic can be constructed up to the specified stage: CLEAN, COMPILE, TEST, ARCHIVE or PUBLISH
 * Manual
-    * This is a definition of an already packaged artifact
+    * This is a definition of an already archived artifact
 * Module path
     * Given the same dependency is required but with different versions, the highest version wins taken into account the presence of the dependency requiring that version in the result module path
 * Plugins
     * Plugins are defined in a manual or a schematic with a name, an optional version and an optional configuration in a form of key-value pairs
-    * Plugins are packaged in a JAR and exported via Java module system
+    * Plugins are archived in a JAR and exported via Java module system
     * Plugins are loaded via Java module system from a module layer containing required dependencies from the plugin's manual
     * Given properties and the configuration from the schematic, plugin produces zero or more tasks bound to a stage and